Task Management optimises service personnel procedures and service logistics at Aalborg University Hospital

 IMPROVED OVERVIEW AND SERVICE LOGISTICS

-Aalborg University Hospital decided to run the pilot project because of issues such as a lack of proper overview of service personnel's whereabouts and status, and because too much time was being spent on the telephone when tasks were being transferred.
-By working closely in ongoing workshops, both staff and management were able to be involved in the development of the Task Management application.
+Aalborg University Hospital decided to run the pilot project because of issues such as a lack of proper overview of service personnel's whereabouts and status, and because too much time was being spent on the telephone when tasks were being handed over.
+By working closely in ongoing workshops, both staff and management were able to get involved in the development of the Task Management application.
 The aim was to develop a solution that matched user needs as efficiently as possible.
 Task Management has been running as a pilot project in Aalborg University Hospital since February 2013 and the results are already significant and measurable.

 The former procedure was handled by a coordinator who received all incoming tasks for service personnel over the telephone.
 These were then transferred and verbally allocated to the service personnel.